ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

    cd <name_of_your_app>
    ```

 **Note:** If you're prompted for a user name, provide your git user name.
 For the password, use an existing **SSH key** or **personal access token** or the one created you created in the previous step.

 4. Open the cloned repository in an IDE of your choice and navigate to `public/index.html`.
-Now, let's update the code.
-Try changing "Congratulations!" to something else.
+Update the code - try changing "Congratulations!" to something else.

 ### Build the application
 You can build and run the application as you normally would using `mvn` for java local development or `npm` for node development.
 You can also build a docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.